Soil Vapor Extraction Performance Assessment

 The Soil Vapor Extraction Endstate Tool (SVEET) is a spreadsheet that allows users to easily enter information and obtain the estimated groundwater concentration results that are calculated for one or more scenarios conforming to the generalized conceptual model, which is described in the aforementioned report.
 Appendix C of the report, specifically, provides a convenient method for the user to apply the calculational procedures for estimating the impact of remaining vadose zone contaminant sources on groundwater concentrations and it walks the user through an example calculation.
 Appendix D of the report provides details about the SVEET software, including system requirements, installation, the user interface, and applications.

 PNNL has updated SVEET as part of the U.S. Department of Defense’s (DoD) Environmental Security Technology Certification Program (ESTCP) project ER-201731.
 The update to SVEET2 permits an expanded range of input parameter values, thereby enhancing the applicability of the tool for DoD and other sites.
 The expansion involved conducting 5,760 simulations for variations in parameters with a nonlinear impact on the results (versus the 972 simulations underlying SVEET v.
 1.0).
 VIETUS is superseded by SVEET2, which provides soil gas concentrations at a lateral location for sub-basement and sub-slab depths.
-The project included demonstration of SVEET2, which is documented in the project report (currently undergoing review).
-The beta version of SVEET2 is available below.
+The project included demonstration of SVEET2, which is documented in the project report.
+The SVEET2 software and associated report/user guide are available below.